michaeldonnelly/smart-app-launch/input/pages/app-state.md

   queries for `Basic` content (which may be used to surface first-class EHR concepts).

-* Ensure that requests can be authorized "statically", i.e. based on the access token and request content alone, prior to retrieving resources from a data store.
-For example, authorizing a CRUD request like `GET /Basic/123` would require retrieving the resource from the data store before being able to evaluate its subject and coding against the access token context.
-By including the subject and coding in all query and modify requests (and by ensuring these values can never change across updates for a given state object), we allow servers to compare these values against the context in the supplied access token before retrieving resources from a data store.
+* Ensure that requests can be authorized "statically", i.e. based on the access token and request content alone, prior to querying a data store.
+For example, authorizing a CRUD request like `GET /Basic/123` would require querying the data store to evaluate its subject and coding against the access token context.
+By including the subject and coding in all query and modify requests (and by ensuring these values can never change across updates for a given state object), we allow servers to compare these values against the context in the supplied access token before querying a data store.